GangisettyAkhila/poap_cert-dapp/README.md

 ## 🧠 Use Case

 Most college events and workshops issue certificates via PDF — which are easily faked, lost, or unverifiable.
-This DApp solves the problem by issuing a **blockchain-based proof of attendance**, visible to anyone on-chain, and fully verifiable via smart contract queries.
+This DApp solves the problem by issuing a **blockchain-based proof of attendance**, visible to anyone on-chain, and fully verifiable through smart contract queries.

 ---